stagecraft course

 The aim will be enable improvisers to have a truthful connection on stage and to be open and vulnerable, while keeping the dexterity and skill needed to put on a professional looking show.

-This course is in our advanced level section so if you haven’t got any previous experience of performing improv comedy on stage it’s best to start with at least our Level 1 Beginners Improv Course and Level 2 improv courses first.
+This course is in our advanced level section so if you haven’t got any previous experience of performing improv comedy on stage it’s best to start with at least our Level 1 Beginners Improv Course , Level 2 and Level 3 improv courses.

 dates, time, location

-Dates: Every Tuesday for 6 weeks from Tuesday 8th November 2022.
-BOOK
+Dates: Every Wednesday for 6 weeks from Wednesday 8th November 2023.
+SOLD OUT

 Time: 7pm – 9pm.